kbroman/dataorg/index.md

 But in many cases, I have to spend **a lot** of time writing scripts to rearrange the layout of the data.
 And how would you like your data analysts to spend their time?
-Reorganizing data, or really exploring data?
+Reorganizing data, or really analyzing data?

 Most of my collaborators enter and store their data in spreadsheets,